-- All work must be performed in strict compliance with the description of work and plans in the application dated January 19, 2012, and received by this office on February 6, 2012.
-Any modification to the description of work and/or the permit plans must be approved by the USACE prior to implementation. - 2.
-The permittee shall implement all reasonable and practicable measures to ensure that equipment, structures, fill pads, and work associated with this project do not adversely affect upstream and/or downstream reaches.
-Adverse effects include, but are not limited to, channel instability, flooding, and/or bank erosion.
-The permittee shall routinely monitor for these effects, cease all work when detected, take initial corrective measures to correct actively eroding areas, and notify this office immediately.
-Permanent corrective measures may require additional authorization by the USACE. - 3.
+- 1. All work must be performed in strict compliance with the description of work and plans in the application dated June 21, 2012, and received by this office on June 26, 2012.
+Any modification to the description of work and/or the permit plans must be approved by the USACE prior to implementation. - In-stream work and land disturbance in the 25 foot trout buffer is prohibited from October 15th-April 15th of any year. - 3.
+If fish passage is adversely affected at this site, the permittee will submit a proposed remedial action plan in writing to the USACE.
+No additional/remedial work shall be conducted by the permittee unless it is authorized in writing by the USACE. - 4.
 The permittee shall require its contractors and/or agents to comply with the terms and conditions of this authorization letter in the construction and maintenance of this project, and shall provide each of its contractors and/or agents associated with the construction or maintenance of this project with a copy of this authorization letter, all conditions, and any authorized modifications.
-A copy of this authorization letter, all conditions, and any authorized modifications, shall be available at the project site during construction and maintenance of this project. - 4.
-This permit does not authorize temporary placement or double handling of excavated or fill material within waters or wetlands outside the permitted area. - 5.
-The permittee will report any violation of these conditions or violations of Section 404 of the Clean Water Act or Section 10 of the Rivers and Harbors Act in writing to the Wilmington District, U. S Army Corps of Engineers, within 24 hours of the permittee's discovery of the violation.
+A copy of this authorization letter, all conditions, and any authorized modifications, shall be available at the project site during construction and maintenance of this project. - 5.
+This permit does not authorize temporary placement or double handling of excavated or fill material within waters or wetlands outside the permitted area.

+6. The permittee will report any violation of these conditions or violations of Section 404 of the Clean Water Act or Section 10 of the Rivers and Harbors Act in writing to the Wilmington District, U. S Army Corps of Engineers, within 24 hours of the permittee's discovery of the violation.